quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part67_14.2_The_Mathem.md

 ---

 #### Aliasing in Sampling
 Aliasing occurs when the sampling frequency is too low, causing spectrum copies of the signal to overlap.
 This overlap prevents the original signal from being recovered exactly via filtering.
-The Nyquist frequency \( ws > 2w_{max} \) ensures that the spectral copies do not overlap.
+The Nyquist frequency $ws > 2w_{max}$ ensures that the spectral copies do not overlap.
 :p What is aliasing and under what condition does it occur?
 ??x
 Aliasing occurs when the sampling frequency is too low, causing multiple spectrum copies of a signal to overlap on the frequency axis.
 This prevents the original signal from being accurately recovered via filtering.